jakeplahn/phoenix-elixir-js-page-namespaces/README.md

 ## JavaScript structure

-  * page specific functionality is stored in individual files located in assets/js/pages/
+  * Script that is page specific lives in assets/js/pages/
-  * there is one file for every page
+  * There are separate script files for every page
+  * Script files are imported into assets/js/app.js
-  * assets/js/app.js contains an import for each page file
+  * A namespace for each script file is created in lib/bikeshop_web/templates/layout/app.html.eex
-  * lib/bikeshop_web/templates/layout/app.html.eex establishes the namespace when it requires js/app
-  * calls are made via the namespace bikeshop.page.

   ### adding page with JavaScript

 1. create page template with JavaScript call